Dementia information in Chinese, Punjabi and more languages

 - To learn more, visit www.findingyourwayontario.ca

-Your local Society may also have additional language resources.
-Find your local Society.
+Your local Alzheimer Society may also have additional language resources.
+Find your local Society to get connected to help and expertise.